roura356a/csk/intl.en-US/Solutions/Deep learning solution/Training/Use Arena to submit distributed PyTorch training jobs.md

     sshuttle -r root@39.104.xx.xxx  0/0
     ```

     **Note:** 39.104.xx. xxx is the public IP address of the ACK cluster.
-In addition, you must check whether port 22 is opened in your security group.
-By default, port 22 is opened.
+In addition, you must check whether port 22 is open in your security group.
+By default, port 22 is open.

-    Copy the URL \(http://192.1xx.x.xx:31870\) that is obtained in Step 6 to the address bar of your browser and press Enter.
+    Copy the URL \(http://192.1xx.x.xx:31870\) that is obtained in Step 6 into the address bar of your browser and press Enter.
 The TensorBoard page appears.

     ![PyTorch](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/0286258951/p135105.png)

     **Note:** The source code that is used to submit the distributed PyTorch job in this topic indicates that training results are written into events after every 10 epochs.
 If you want to modify the value of --epochs, set the value to a multiple of 10.
 Otherwise, the training results cannot be visualized in TensorBoard.

-8. Run the following command to print the job log:
+8. Run the following command to print the log of the job:

     ```
     arena logs pytorch-dist
     ```

+    Expected output:

     ```
     WORLD_SIZE: 3, CURRENT_RANK: 0